Accessing a device's camera and microphone with JavaScript

 MANDATORY_UNSATISFIED_ERRORNo media sources of the type specified in the constraints were found.

-Firefox Developer.
+Available on Firefox Developer.

-The complete JavaScript code of the example:
+The complete JavaScript code for the example:

 navigator.getUserMedia = ( navigator.getUserMedia ||